ntBre/advent23/README.md

 Today felt much more approachable, just some straightforward string splitting and a few regular expressions.
 Perfect for awk!

+## Day 3

+Conceptually not too bad, just watch out for those off-by-one errors!
+And double-check the symbols that can be used...

 [reddit1]: https://www.reddit.com/r/adventofcode/comments/1884fpl/2023_day_1for_those_who_stuck_on_part_2/